Hybrid Work Toolboxes

 It has been designed to facilitate innovation and transformation processes, to help foster an innovation friendly culture and to make social innovation easier and more successful.

-It was created by a collective of institutes for social innovation and transformative learning: Visionautik Akademie, Art Monastery Project, Plenum, and the Sendzimir Foundation.Innovation Methods Toolbox
+It was created by a collective of institutes for social innovation and transformative learning: Visionautik Akademie, Art Monastery Project, Plenum, and the Sendzimir Foundation.VISIT TOOLBOX

 This toolbox contains over 80 free visual tools, available as Google Drawings templates.

 It has been designed for busy people to dive into action creating better business results.
 These 'maps' are all grounded in existing theories and practices of strategy, business innovation and business development.

 It was created by Ronald Swensson fron Sellingnet.VISIT TOOLBOX

 This toolbox contains 63 cards.
 Split into 51 'lenses', 8 categories, and tips for using information architecture.

 It has been created to support designers working on difficult information architecture and navigation problems.
 By looking at their problems through different lenses, users of this toolbox can challenge their assumptions, stress-test underlying frameworks, and evaluate their concepts.